Penne Pasta with Sun-dried Tomato and Portobello Mushroom Sauce

 - 3/4 cup sun-dried tomatoes Add to list

-- 1 tablespoon fresh oregano, chopped Add to list
+- 1 tablespoon olive oil, divided Add to list

 - 1 1/2 cups crimini mushrooms, thinly sliced Add to list

-- 1 cup asparagus or other green vegetable Add to list
+- 1 cup bite-sized chopped asparagus Add to list

-Bring 1 1/2 cups water to boil.
-Turn off the heat and add sun-dried tomatoes.
-Let sit for at least 15 minutes, more if you have time.
-While the tomatoes are soaking, chop the garlic, oregano and basil, slice the mushrooms and asparagus.
-Remove tomatoes and slice.
-Set aside and reserve the water.
+Bring 1 1/2 cups water to a boil.
+Turn off the heat and add the sun-dried tomatoes.
+Let sit for 30 minutes.
+Remove tomatoes and slice, reserving the water.

-Bring 4 to 6 quarts of water to a boil in a large pot.
-Add pasta and cook according to directions (approximately 8 to 10 minutes) until al denté.
+Bring 4 to 6 quarts fresh water to a boil in a large pot set over high heat.
+Add pasta and cook until al denté, according to package directions, 8 to 10 minutes.
 Strain and set aside.

-About 3 to 4 minutes before serving, add asparagus and basil and continue to cook over low to medium heat.
-Add cooked pasta.
-Adjust liquid and season with salt and pepper.
+About 4 minutes before serving, stir in sun-dried tomatoes, asparagus, oregano and basil and continue to cook over medium-low heat.
+Stir in cooked pasta.
+Season with salt, pepper and red pepper flakes.

 Recipe by, Registered Dietician and Bastyr University graduate